riyaa42/CapstoneProject_Dynabot/README.md

 ## Overview

 **DynaBOT** is a Streamlit app I built to query uploaded PDF and PPTX files using a Retrieval-Augmented Generation (RAG) pipeline.
-I support multi-file upload and querying, intelligent chunking, MongoDB Atlas vector search, external searches, and a dynamic LLM query flow orchestrated with LangGraph.
+It supports multi-file upload and querying, intelligent chunking, MongoDB Atlas vector search, external searches, and a dynamic LLM query flow orchestrated with LangGraph.

 ## Features